vaibhavverma9999/Movie-genre-prediction/README.md

 5. Now vectorize each numpy array.
 We achieved this using tfidfVectorizer.
 6. Now we train each movie genre model using BernoulliNB and predict all the possible genres for the given plot.

+Note: Code may seem long but if you look closely the implementation is very short and simple.
+Since for each genre dataset and models has been trained separately the code looks long.

 Further work:
 Movie dataset can be divided into 80% train and 20% test data set and performance of the model can be measured.